rpsft/etlbox/README.md

 git clone https://github.com/roadrunnerlenny/etlbox.git
 ```

-Then, open the downloaded solution file ETLBox.sln with Visual Studio 2015 or higher.
+Then, open the downloaded solution file ETLBox.sln with Visual Studio 2019 or higher.
 Now you can build the solution, and use it as a reference in other projects.

 ## Going further

-ETLBox is open source.Feel free to make changes or to fix bugs.
+ETLBox is open source.
+Feel free to make changes or to fix bugs.
 Every particiation in this open source project is appreciated.

 To dig deeper into it, have a look at the test projects.
 There is a test for (almost) everything that you can do with ETLBox.

 <span class="hideOnWebsite">

-[See the ETLBox Project website](https://etlbox.net) for [introductional articles](https://etlbox.net/articles/getting_started.html) and examples for [Data Flow Tasks](https://etlbox.net/articles/overview_dataflow.html), [Control Flow Tasks](https://etlbox.net/articles/overview_controlflow.html) and [Logging](https://etlbox.net/articles/overview_logging.html).
-There is also a [complete API documentation](https://etlbox.net/api/index.html).
+[See the ETLBox Project website](https://etlbox.net) for [introductional articles](https://etlbox.net/articles/getting_started.html) and a [complete API documentation](https://etlbox.net/api/index.html).
 Enjoy!

 </span>